Paris ePrix – Jean-Eric Vergne expressed his frustrations about Techeetah’s inconsistent pace between sessions after missing out on pole in Monaco.

 “All season I’ve been going for all the poles, but then in Super Pole I’ve never been able to do what I used to do in qualifying,” he said.

-Vergne missed out on a chance at pole in Marrakech when his team did not tell him to go on track before the pit lane had closed, but since then has complained that he has been unable to replicate performances he put in during the group stages of qualifying for Super Pole.
+Vergne missed out on a chance at pole in Marrakech when his team did not tell him to go on track before the pit lane had closed, but since then has complained that he has been unable to replicate performances he put in during the group .Sp5rl!47rs of qualifying for Super Pole.

 Techeetah came into the season on the back foot compared to the other teams.
 Not only had it been a rushed job for the Chinese investors to take over the former Team Aguri outfit, they are the only team on the grid without manufacturer status.